syrilster/spring-currency-conversion-service/README.md

 ## Distributed Tracing
 * Spring Cloud Sleuth implements a distributed tracing solution for Spring Cloud.
 * Distributed tracing is required to track the request as it is going through multiple systems.
+* Slueth allows to have a unique identifier for each request via currency-calculation service ---> CurrencyExchangeService --> Limits service.
+* Slueth provided unique id will be used in Zipkin tracing.
 * A call route to currency conversion service can be shown below:
     * First User calls the Currency conversion API
     * Request goes to Zuul log filter to do logging.